aptos-foundation/AIPs/aips/aip-61.md

   - For **Twitter**, a user could prove they own their Twitter account by tweeting a specially-crafted message
   - Similarly, for **GitHub**, users could do the same by posting a gist.
   - Given an HTTPS oracle, validators could verify such a tweet or a gist and allow the user to rotate their account's key.
 This would **not** be **privacy-preserving** since, at minimum, the validators would learn the user’s identity from the HTTPS URL.
-- Alternatively, all OIDB accounts could be set up as a 1 out of 2[^multiauth] with a **recovery [passkey](#Passkeys)** sub-account.
+- Alternatively, all keyless accounts could be set up as a 1 out of 2[^multiauth] with a **recovery [passkey](#Passkeys)** sub-account.
 This way, the passkey, if backed up automatically (e.g., on Apple platforms), then it could be used to restore access to the account.
   - A traditional SK sub-account could also be used but this would require the managing application to giver users the option to write the SK, which defeats the user-friendliness goals.

 - Alternatively, for popular applications, we could consider **manual patches**: e.g., adding an override for their `client_id` in our ZK relation.
 (But this brings about a centralization risk.)

+### Compromised OIDC account

+The whole point of keyless accounts is to make a user’s blockchain account **as secure as their OIDC account**.
+Naturally, if the OIDC account (e.g., Google) is compromised, all keyless accounts associated with that user’s OIDC account will be vulnerable

+In fact, even though the OIDC account might be **temporarily** compromised, the keyless account could be **permanently** compromised, since an attacker can simply rotate the account’s key in the brief window it has access to the underlying OIDC account.

+Nonetheless, this is the intended security model: *“your blockchain account = your Google account”*!

+Users who are not comfortable with this model, can either (1) not use this feature at all or (2) use `t`-out-of-`n` approaches[^multiauth] where one of the `n` factors is a keyless account, based on their preference.

+**Note:** The pepper service also uses the OIDC account for authenticating requests, so the pepper cannot be meaningfully be used as 2nd factor; not without defeating the point of keyless accounts, which is to preclude the need for users to remember any information.

 ### Compromised OIDC provider

-Recall that “your blockchain account = your OIDC account.”
-In other words:
+Recall that _“your blockchain account = your OIDC account.”_ In other words:

-- If your OIDC account is compromised, so is your OIDB account.
+- If your OIDC account is compromised, so is your keyless account.
-- If your OIDC provider (e.g., Google) is compromised, so is your OIDB account associated with that provider.
+- If your OIDC provider (e.g., Google) is compromised, so is your keyless account associated with that provider.

 We stress that this is a **feature**, not a **bug**: we want Aptos users to leverage the security & user-friendliness of their OIDC accounts to transact easily.
 Nonetheless, for users who do not want to fully rely on the security of their OIDC account, they can upgrade to a $t$ out of $n$ approach, using a combination of different OIDC accounts and/or traditional SKs[^multiauth].